-I have been analyzing different kinds of websites with Google Analytics, and I have never seen a case where there were more Android users than iOS users.
+I have been analyzing different kinds of websites with Google Analytics, and have never seen a case where there were more Android users than iOS users.
 Usually, more than 60% of mobile traffic is from iOS users and less than 40% is Android users.
-Because the data provided by NTT and Statcounter say “it’s almost half” or “iOS is far greater”, and because I have seen websites with more than 60% iOS users, I generally recommend iOS first on mobile to be safe.
+Because the data provided by NTT and Statcounter says “it’s almost half” or “iOS is far greater,” and because I have seen websites with more than 60% iOS users, I generally recommend iOS first on mobile to be safe.

 As a web developer or web marketer, you want to make sure that your website won’t look buggy – but it happens sometimes, depending on the browser.
 Is there anything we should consider when choosing a browser?
 Well, be careful with Internet Explorer.

 Chrome and Safari are the most popular browsers in Japan.
 However, Internet Explorer, Microsoft Edge, and Firefox are also quite popular.
-Another stat from Statcounter shows that Chrome and Safari are the most popular browsers in Japan – you can see IE, Firefox, and Edge Legacy trail far behind.
+The stats from Statcounter show that Chrome and Safari are the most popular browsers in Japan – you can see IE, Firefox, and Edge Legacy trail far behind.